backdrop-contrib/customerror/README.txt

 Note that enabling the PHP filter module is depreciated (it will no longer be part of core for Drupal 8).
-For a safer method to show different error pages for access denied pages for anonymous and logged in users, enable the submodule that is part of the project: Custom error alternate for authenticated.
+For a safer method to show different error pages for access denied pages for anonymous and logged in users, enable the submodule that is part of the project:
+CustomError alternate for authenticated.

 If your handling of access denied errors allows the user to log in after been shown the message, CustomError keeps track of what page the